Nate Silver: Post-FiveThirtyEight career: since 2023

+During the lead-up to the 2024 elections between Donald Trump and Kamala Harris, Silver criticized the new model used by 538 (developed by G. Elliott Morris).
+Silver described it as at best ignoring the polls and overly weighting Biden's incumbency, and at worst as being "buggy".
+After Biden withdrew from the race, 538 overhauled their model to put more emphasis on polls.

+Silver's final forecast for the election gave Trump and Harris almost an exactly even chance of winning the Electoral College (50.015% for Harris, 49.985% for Trump).
+His model also forecast that a Trump victory in all seven swing states was the single most likely outcome (at over 20% likelihood), and that a comfortable Electoral College victory of some form had better than even odds of occurring (with over 60% likelihood that one candidate would win at least six swing states).
+Trump won the Presidency and all seven swing states.

+Silver's final forecast also gave the advantage (i.e. greater than 50% odds of winning) to the eventual winner in 48 out of the 50 states, as well as the District of Columbia and all congressional districts awarding electoral votes.
+Only Trump's victories in Michigan and Wisconsin did not occur in the majority of Silver's final simulations.

 The Signal and the Noise

 The Signal and The Noise was published in the United States on September 27, 2012.
 It reached the New York Times Best Sellers List as #12 for non-fiction hardback books after its first week in print.
 It dropped to #20 in the second week, before rising to #13 in the third, and remaining on the non-fiction hardback top 15 list for the following 13 weeks, with a highest weekly ranking of #4.
 Sales increased after the election on November 6, jumping 800% and becoming the second best seller on Amazon.com.

 The book describes methods of mathematical model-building using probability and statistics.
 Silver takes a big-picture approach to using statistical tools, combining sources of unique data (e.g., timing a minor league ball player's fastball using a radar gun), with historical data and principles of sound statistical analysis; Silver argues that many of these are violated by many pollsters and pundits who nonetheless have important media roles.
 Case studies in the book include baseball, elections, climate change, the financial crash, poker, and weather forecasting.
 These different topics illustrate different statistical principles.
 As a reviewer in The New York Times notes: "It's largely about evaluating predictions in a variety of fields, from finance to weather to epidemiology.
 We learn about a handful of successes: when, for instance, meteorologists predict a hurricane's landfall 72 hours in advance....
 But mostly we learn about failures.
-It turns out we're not even close to predicting the next catastrophic earthquake or the spread of the next killer bird flu, despite the enormous amounts of brainpower trained on these questions in the past few decades".
+It turns out we're not even close to predicting the next catastrophic earthquake or the spread of the next killer bird flu, despite the enormous amounts of brainpower trained on these questions in the past few decades."